octo-technology/OpenTezos/docs/michelson/tutorial.md

 ##### Entrypoint verification with `CONTRACT`

 Smart contract communicates among each other with transactions.
 When invoking a smart contract, the execution must insure that the invocation parameter matches the parameter of the targeted smart contract.
-For example, if a smart contract (possessing 2 entrypoints) can only "Increment" and "Decrement" one can not ask him to "Multiply".
-In the same manner, the arguments of entrypoint must be respected.
+For example, if a smart contract (possessing 2 entrypoints) can only "Increment" and "Decrement" one can not ask it to "Multiply".
+In the same manner, the arguments of entry point must be respected.

-All this verification is done based on entrypoint definition and expectation.
+All this verification is done based on entry point definition and expectation.
 The `CONTRACT` stands for this concept.
-Actually the `CONTRACT 'p` instruction permits to specify what kind of entrypoints one expects to invoke (i.e. the type definition of invoked entrypoint).
+Actually the `CONTRACT 'p` instruction permits to specify what kind of entry points one expects to invoke (i.e. the type definition of invoked entrypoint).

 The `CONTRACT 'p` instruction casts the address to the given contract type if possible.
-It consumes an `address` to the top element of the stack and returns a contract option which corresponds to the given parameter type.
+It consumes an `address` to the top element of the stack and returns a contract option that corresponds to the given parameter type.

 The parameter is `unit` in case of an implicit account.